swift-server/swift-service-lifecycle/README.md

 SwiftServiceBootstrap comes with a compatibility module designed to make managing SwiftNIO based resources easy.

-Once you import `ServiceLauncherNIOCompat` module, `Lifecycle.Handler` gains a static helpers named `eventLoopFuture` designed to help simplify the registration call to:
+Once you import `LifecycleNIOCompat` module, `Lifecycle.Handler` gains a static helpers named `eventLoopFuture` designed to help simplify the registration call to:

 ```swift
 let foo = ...